 - Lightweight and flexible

-We have discussed best free and open source version control systems in this post.
-Both VCS have pros and cons but major difference between centralized and distributed version control is the number of repositories.
+We have discussed best free and open source version control tools in this post.
+Both version control have pros and cons but major difference between centralized and distributed version control is the number of repositories.
 In centralized version control, you have only one repository.
 But, in distributed version control, you have multiple repositories.